lambdastack/lambdastack/docs/home/howto/PREREQUISITES.md

 ### Note about custom CA certificates

 In some cases it might be that a company uses custom CA certificates or CA bundles for providing secure connections.
-To use these with LScli you can do the following:
+To use these with LambdaStack you can do the following:

 #### Devcontainer